NCERT Solutions for Class 9 Science Chapter 12 Improvement in Food Resources

 Mariculture: Fish farming or culture fishing in marine waters is called mariculture.
 Varieties like tuna and prawns are cultivated in this method.

 The important topics are given below.
-Knowing the important topics gives preparation a right direction for the exam.
-To gain clarity on these topics, students can refer Improvement in Food Resources Class 9 NCERT Solutions.
+Knowing the important topics gives preparation the right direction for the exam.
+To gain clarity on these topics, students can refer to the NCERT Solutions for Class 9 Science Chapter 12 Improvement in Food Resources.

 Improving crop yield is essential to meet the food demands of a growing population.
 Various methods, such as developing high-yield varieties, irrigation systems, and pest control, are used to increase production and maintain soil fertility.

 Plants require nutrients like micronutrients and macronutrients for growth.
-These are supplied through manure and fertilisers to maintain soil fertility and improve crop production.
+These are supplied through manure and fertilizers to maintain soil fertility and improve crop production.

 Irrigation provides adequate water to crops at different growth stages.
 Methods like canal systems, drip irrigation, sprinkler irrigation, and tube wells help ensure water availability while preventing water wastage.